core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Proxy Operation ## {#sec-proxy}

 This section defines how proxies operate in a group communication scenario.
-In particular, {{sec-proxy-forward}} defines operations of forward-proxies, {{sec-proxy-reverse}} defines operations of reverse-proxies, and {{sec-proxy-caching}} defines operations of proxies that employ a cache for responses to group requests.
+In particular, {{sec-proxy-forward}} defines operations of forward-proxies, while {{sec-proxy-reverse}} defines operations of reverse-proxies.

 ### Forward-Proxies ### {#sec-proxy-forward}